 Eccup Reservoir, Alwoodley, Leeds, West Yorkshire, LS17 7PL.
+Walk-ins are welcome.

 4. Harewood House

 Harewood House has so much going for it.
 Just 20 minutes from Leeds, you can see a magnificent country home, a wonderful farm and a popular bird garden, but that only scratches the surface.
 The house is surrounded by 100 acres of gardens and parkland.
 There’s a massive lake, a waterfall and the recently restored Harewood Castle to seek out.
 Top tip – head up to The Terrace and take in the incredible views across the landscaped gardens and out to the rolling hills beyond the estate, it’s breathtaking.
-And while you’re here, why not check out their new Useful/Beautiful exhibition to see how craft fits into our modern lives?

 Harewood House, Sandy Gate, Harewood, Leeds, West Yorkshire, LS17 9LG.
+Pre-booking is advised.

 5. Yorkshire Sculpture Park

 You can kill two birds with one stone at the Yorkshire Sculpture Park.
 It’s a unique art space, just 20 minutes away from Leeds, that sees impressive sculptures displayed amidst 500 acres of rolling countryside.
-Alongside the art, which includes permanent displays from local legends Barbara Hepworth and Henry Moore, as well as an exciting array of temporary exhibitions from the likes of Giuseppe Penone and Damien Hurst, there are a few surprises to be found on the grounds.
+Alongside the art, which includes permanent displays from local legends Barbara Hepworth and Henry Moore, as well as an exciting array of temporary exhibitions from the likes of Joana Vasconcelos and Damien Hurst, there are a few surprises to be found on the grounds.
 Hunt out the Greek Temple and the Shell Grotto, both of which will give you a glimpse into the history of the Bretton Estate.

 Yorkshire Sculpture Park, West Bretton, Wakefield, West Yorkshire, WF4 4LG.
 You need to pre-book tickets.